 And the result we got?
 He sounds awful, his voice not a fraction of what it used to be, because guess what the surgery did?
 That’s right, it completely removed his upper register.
 When a color commentator uses their upper register over half the time (Vitale’s signature, more or less), taking it away is an announcing deathblow.
 And before he was somewhat tolerable!
 I guess Vitale didn’t notice, because he’s kept on calling games and won’t stop until he loses his voice mid-call.
 I’m waiting for that to happen.

 He’s better than Phil Simms but is pro-quarterbacks and pro-Cowboys (doesn’t help the schedule always puts Cowboys games at 4:25 PM, no matter how bad they are).
 However, he knows how to put emotion in his calls, something his longtime play-by-play partner worked on for years.
 That being said, Aikman’s not the greatest, certainly no Dan Fouts, Cris Collingsworth or John Lynch.
 I’m not saying he’s talented, he’s just not my personal favorite.

 Simms remains the master of the obvious and he’s not exactly looking better over time.
 How on earth did Jim Nantz, the unquestioned voice of CBS Sports, get this guy instead of Dan Fouts?
 Regardless of why, Simms made some stupid observations and pre-conceived notions about plays before they happened, as the Internet has gleefully documented.
-CBS finally demoted him to the studio in 2017, with longtime Cowboys QB Tony Romo as his replacement.
+CBS finally demoted him to the studio in 2017, with longtime Cowboys QB Tony Romo as his far more engaging replacement.